hritu-analytics/revenue-leakage-detection/README.md

 This analysis uses the **[Telco Customer Churn dataset from IBM/Kaggle](https://www.kaggle.com/datasets/blastchar/telco-customer-churn)** as the foundational dataset, enriched and extended with realistic synthetic data to simulate a B2B SaaS environment.

 **Why this dataset?**
-- It's a credible, widely-recognized dataset from IBM's sample datasets
+- It's a credible, widely recognised dataset from IBM's sample datasets
 - Contains real subscription patterns, tenure data, pricing tiers, and service usage
 - Has the right structure (monthly charges, contract types, multiple services) to simulate revenue leakage scenarios